Diminished Value Appraisals

 - Use of non-OEM parts.
 Parts that are not the original parts placed on the car by the manufacturer.

 What does this mean for you?
-Diminished auto value is the difference between what your car was worth before the accident and after the repair.
+Diminished value is the difference between what your auto was worth before the accident and after the repair.

 Tax Deductible Diminished Value

 An AAG certified diminished value appraisal can also assist you in determining the amount of loss you can claim as an itemized tax deduction on Form 4684 on your Federal tax return.
 The part of the loss not reimbursed by the insurance company is tax deductible.
 In many cases, the cost of the car appraisal can also be claimed as an itemized deduction.
-Let AAG help you determine your car's diminished value so that you can be sure to claim everything you are entitled to.
+Let AAG help you determine your vehicle's diminished value so that you can be sure to claim everything you are entitled to.